 You can get your credit report from AnnualCreditReport.com and your score from MyFico.com.

 How big of a down payment do I need?

 Nowadays, mortgage programs don’t require the conventional 20 percent down.

 In fact, first-time home buyers put only 6 percent down on average.

 Down payment minimums vary depending on the loan program.
 For example:

-- Conventional home loans require a down payment between 3% and 5%
+- Conventional home loans require a down payment between 3%

 - FHA loans require 3.5% down

 - VA and USDA loans allow zero down payment